 Barcelona, Spain is a vibrant metropolis filled with colorful architecture, sandy beaches, a thriving nightlife, and plenty of places to sample delicious Catalan food.
-There is no end to all of the wonderful places and things to see in Barcelona, but enjoying all that the city has to offer can be costly if you’re trying to watch your spending.
+There is no end to all of the wonderful places and things to see in Barcelona, and we think that some of the best things in life are free.
 To help you stay within your budget during your internship, we've made a list of 5 places you can visit in Barcelona that won’t cost you a single Euro!

 1. Castell de Montiuïc

-Originally built in 1640 as a fort, this historic establishment has been a military fort, castle, and prison.
-For free, you can visit and learn about its unique (and often violent) history as well as get incredible views of the city of Barcelona and harbor.
+Originally built in 1640, this historic establishment has been a military fort, castle, and prison!
+For free, you can visit and learn about its unique (and somewhat violent) history, as well as get incredible views of the city of Barcelona and harbor.

 2. Parc del Laberint d'Horta